TableMateio/searchiqs-cleaner-safari-extension/README.md

 - Go to Console tab and look for "SearchIQS Cleaner" messages
 - The extension only removes elements if they exist on the page

+### Right-Click Still Not Working
+- Try refreshing the page after enabling the extension
+- Check the console for "SearchIQS Cleaner: Restored right-click functionality" messages
+- Some pages may have multiple layers of protection that require a page refresh

 ### Development Issues
 - Make sure "Allow unsigned extensions" is enabled in Safari Developer settings
 - Rebuild the project in Xcode if you make changes